 In developing the methods for a study, investigators conduct a power analysis to calculate sample size.
 The power of a hypothesis test is the probability of obtaining a statistically significant result when there is a true difference in treatments.
 For example, suppose, as Koegelenberg et al1 did, that the smoking abstinence rate were 45% for varenicline alone and 14% larger, or 59%, for the combination regimen.
 Power is the probability that, under these conditions, the trial would detect a difference in rates large enough to be statistically significant at a certain level α (ie, α is the probability of a type I error, which occurs by rejecting a null hypothesis that is actually true).

 Power can also be thought of as the probability of the complement of a type II error.
 If we accept a 20% type II error for a difference in rates of size d, we are saying that there is a 20% chance that we do not detect the difference between groups when the difference in their rates is d.
-The complement of this, 0.8 = 1 − 0.2, or the statistical power, means that when a difference of d exists, there is an 80% chance that our statistical test ...
+The complement of this, 0.8 = 1 − 0.2, or the statistical power, means that when a difference of d exists, there is an 80% chance that ...